Call for participation

 - Workshop: October 24th – 26th, 2022

-- Registration: to participate, please click here and complete the registration-form (there is no registration fee)
+- Registration: click here for the registration form (there is no fee)

 - Alexandru Baltag (ILLC, University of Amsterdam)